Skip to main content

 Power Supplies Australia stocks Phase Cut Dimmable, 0-10V dimmable, PWM dimmable, resistance dimmable, and DALI dimmable LED drivers with a PWM output.

 Many dimmable LED drivers effect the dimming by varying the amplitude of the output current.
 On constant voltage LED drivers this can cause a phenomenon known as dead travel.
-If you only place a 50% load on this type of LED driver, nothing will happen until you had turned the dimmer down past the 50% mark, after which point the light output would immediately drop to minimum.
+If you only place a 50% load on this type of LED driver, nothing will happen until you have turned the dimmer down past the 50% mark, after which point, the light output will immediately drop to a minimum.

-To overcome dead travel, you must ensure the loading on the LED driver is no lower than 90% of its maximum output rating.
+To overcome dead travel, you must ensure the loading on the LED driver is at least 90% of its maximum output rating.

 LED drivers with a PWM output are not affected by dead travel.
 The duty cycle of the PWM output overcomes this problem.